Deaf Awareness Week 2nd – 8th May 2022

 I have also been in many situations that have been discriminatory.
 It is difficult to challenge discrimination.
 However, with the support of family and friends I have successfully done this.
 It was hard but feels so much better to actually challenge discrimination.
 Through working at Deaf-initely Women, I aim to use my own lived experiences of deafblindness to help facilitate positive changes for others – positive impact and changes for deaf women’s lives.

 As a charity, we are continually developing our projects and discussing new ideas for our work.
-During this current difficult and uncertain situation, we are working on adapting our services, so we continue to support deaf women, through providing more online events and workshops with full communication access for deaf women with all levels of hearing loss.
+During this current difficult and uncertain situation, we are working on adapting our services, so we continue to support deaf women, by providing more online events and workshops with full communication access for deaf women with all levels of hearing loss.

 This has exciting potential for Deaf-initely Women’s future work, as we can use this current experience to develop and progress our future face-to-face and online services and events for deaf women.